MITgcm/MITgcm/doc/phys_pkgs/gmredi.rst

 Introduction
 ============

-Package :filelink:`gmredi <pkg/gmredi>` parameterizes transport due to mesoscale eddy mixing for use in non-eddy-resolving ocean circulation models.
-This package is commonly applied for transport of heat, salinity and tracers.
+Package :filelink:`gmredi <pkg/gmredi>` parameterizes
+the effects of unresolved mesoscale eddies on tracer distribution, i.e., temperature, salinity and other tracers.

 There are two parts to the Redi/GM subgrid-scale parameterization of geostrophic eddies.
 The first, the Redi scheme (Redi 1982 :cite:`redi1982`), aims to mix tracer properties along